renewables-ninja/gsee/README.md

-# gsee -- global solar energy estimator
+# GSEE: global solar energy estimator

-`gsee` is a lightweight library designed for speed and ease of use.
-[Renewables.ninja](https://www.renewables.ninja/) PV data is generated with `gsee`.
+`GSEE` is a small solar energy simulation library designed for speed and ease of use.
+[Renewables.ninja](https://www.renewables.ninja/) PV data is generated with `GSEE`.

 ## Requirements

-Only tested on Python 3.
+Python 3.

 Required libraries: